madanyc/workfront-learn.en/help/workfront-proof/administration-and-setup/proof-roles-and-email-alerts.md

 * **Decisions —** This sends alerts as each proofing workflow stakeholder makes a decision on the proof.
 This option is best when using an automated workflow, with several decisions.
 Assign to the person monitoring the proof workflow.
 This could be a proof manager, proof owner, proof creator, project manager, or other [!DNL Workfront] user.
 * **Disabled —** Use this for guest proof users to limit the number of emails they receive about the proof.
 Recipients are still notified about new proofs, new versions, and late proofs, plus [!DNL Workfront] users receive direct messages made in a proof comment using @username and guest recipients with @emailaddress.

+## Your turn

+1. Log in to Workfront and create users who will use proofing that you haven’t previously created.
+Set the proof permissions profile in their user settings according to the role the person will play in proof workflows.
+1. For users who are already created, edit their settings to adjust the and proof permissions profile selection, if needed.
+1. Access the proofing setups area and go to the Users tab.
+Check the personal settings for your users—language, time zone, date format, default proof role, and default email alert.
+This is important if these users were created before the global system defaults were established (these settings are discussed in Section 1 of this learning path).

 <!--
 Download the proof role and email alert guides to have on hand as you start uploading proofs and assigning proof recipients.
 -->